Skip to main content

 #ScopeStatusCommit

-12.1Precise allocator + shadow-stack root scanning to replace BDWGC (BDWGC has no upstream WASI port)NOT STARTED
+12.1Precise allocator + shadow-stack root scanning to replace BDWGC (BDWGC has no upstream WASI port)DEFERRED

 Risks.
 Precise GC swap is the largest single technical risk (12.1 — separate sub-phase so it can land or defer without blocking the rest of Phase 12).